Rakeshmonkee/DMA/readme.md

 ### Custom Direct Memory Access (DMA) Firmware Guide

+With the current state of the DMA custom Firmware Market, prices have been F*cked.

+Everyone Gate Keeps their methods and techniques which is why the prices are soo high

+So,

+My goal with creating this repo is to f*ck with CFW sellers until the market is not $2000+ for a FACEIT/VGK firmware, or even $150+ for EAC/BE

 > [!IMPORTANT]
 > This repo is a work in progress.
 Stuff will change over time